diogoaurelio/schedoscopeWiki/Hive-Transformations.md

 Schedoscope tries to automatically detect changes to Hive transformation-based views and to initiate rematerialization of views if the tranformation logic has potentially changed.

-This is achieved by protocoling transformation version checksums with each materialized view instance in the Hive metastore.
-If the transformation version checksum differs between the materialized version and the current one, the view instance is rematerialized.
+This is achieved by protocoling transformation version checksums with each materialized view in the Hive metastore.
+If the transformation version checksum differs between the materialized version and the current one, the view is rematerialized.

 The following properties of Hive transformations contribute to the transformation version checksum:
 - the query string in the `sql` parameter
 - the names of the deployed jar files.
 I.e., those specified by the property `schedoscope.transformations.hive.libDirectory` or those ending with `-hive.jar`

-Hence, if you change the SQL query string your view instance gets rematerialized.
-If you change an UDF implementation and want to trigger rematerialization, you need to change the name of the jar, e.g., by incrementing a version number.
+Hence, if you change the SQL query string a view gets rematerialized.
+If you change an UDF's implementation and want to trigger rematerialization, you need to change the name of the jar the UDF resides in, e.g., by incrementing a version number.